-COMMEMORATIVE WREATH LAYING OCCASION ON THE 70[TM] ANNIVERSARY OF THE LIBERATION OF GULL FORCE, 30-31 AUGUST 2015
+COMMEMORATIVE WREATH LAYING OCCASION ON THE 70TM ANNIVERSARY OF THE LIBERATION OF GULL FORCE, 30-31 AUGUST 2015

 In order to commemorate the 70th anniversary of the Liberation of Gull Force a number of activities were conducted.
 A service was held on 30 August 2015 at the memorial plaque for Gull Force at the Cenotaph.

-In attendance were the Lord Mayor, Administrator of the Northern Territory, Gull Force veteran Mr Max Gilbert, members of the Defence Force, Elected Members and the general public.
+Representatives in attendance were from City of Darwin, Defence Force and Northern Territory Government, along with Gull Force Veteran Mr Max Gilbert.